This webpage is an up-to-date resource for participants and clients of Yale SOM Executive Education in regards to COVID-19.

-This guidance, along with other university policies that govern the types of activities and catering service we can arrange, is subject to change at any time due to the evolving nature of the pandemic.
-Our team is developing layers of contingency plans to ensure your program delivers the best experience we can provide safely.
-Our learning delivery team will keep you informed of the latest protocols, beginning shortly before arrival and continuing through your program.
-We are grateful for your understanding and cooperation as we continue our best efforts to educate leaders for business and society through this period of uncertainty.
+This guidance, along with other university policies that govern executive programs, is subject to change at any time due to the evolving nature of the pandemic.
+We are grateful for your understanding and cooperation as we continue our best efforts to educate leaders for business and society.

 What if I've traveled to Yale and begin to feel ill while in a program?